qiskit-community/qiskit-experiments/docs/guides/characterization/t2hahn.rst

 In this experiment, we would like to get a more precise estimate of the qubit’s decay time. :math:`T_2` represents the amount of time required for a single qubit's Bloch vector projection on the XY plane to fall to approximately 37% (:math:`\frac{1}{e}`) of its initial amplitude.
+Unlike :math:`T_2^*`, which is measured by :class:`.T2Ramsey`, :math:`T_2` is insensitive to inhomogenous broadening.
 Hahn Echo experiment and the Carr-Purcell-Meiboom-Gill (CPMG) sequence are experiments to estimate :math:`T_2` which are robust to the detuning frequency, or the difference between the qubit frequency and the pulse frequency of the applied rotation.
 The decay in amplitude causes the probability function to take the following form:

 .. math:: f(t) = A \cdot e^{-\frac{t}{T_2}}+ B